Life, and recovery, are multi-leveled dynamics. There

 extremes.

-of the choices we make about who to trust, but also in terms of our perspective,
+in terms of the choices we make about who to trust, but also in terms of

-to change the way we intellectually view life in order to stop being the
+is necessary to change the way we intellectually view life in order to

-victim of the old tapes.
-By looking at, becoming conscious of, our
+stop being the victim of the old tapes.
+By looking at, becoming conscious

-attitudes, definitions, and perspectives, we can start discerning what
+of, our attitudes, definitions, and perspectives, we can start discerning

-works for us and what does not work.
-We can then start making choices
+what works for us and what does not work.
+We can then start making

-about whether our intellectual view of life is serving us - or if it is
+choices about whether our intellectual view of life is serving us - or if

 which it is not.

-or ten.
-Codependence does not allow any gray area - only black and
+ten.
+Codependence does not allow any gray area - only black and white

-the interplay of black and white.
-In other words, the gray area is
+involves the interplay of black and white.
+In other words, the gray

-where life takes place.
-A big part of the healing process is learning
+area is where life takes place.
+A big part of the healing process is

-the numbers two through nine - recognizing that life is not black and white."
+learning the numbers two through nine - recognizing that life is not black

-It has a purpose - and deserves to be honored as something which serves
+human.
+It has a purpose - and deserves to be honored as something which

 our relationship with that fear is dysfunctional.

-things we learned to fear as a child: making mistakes; doing it wrong;
+of the things we learned to fear as a child: making mistakes; doing

-being emotional; speaking our Truth; taking risks; being alone; not being
+it wrong; being emotional; speaking our Truth; taking risks; being alone;

-alone; whatever.
-We then empower the fear by focusing on it, magnifying
+not being alone; whatever.
+We then empower the fear by focusing on

-denying our self and reality.
-Going to either extreme results in
+fear we are denying our self and reality.
+Going to either extreme

 Because our ego was programmed to react to life from fear, negativity,